AI News Digest

 • Integrated AI drafting for messages and threads

-For developers building on the Slack platform, these changes mean the API and interaction patterns may evolve.
-Salesforce is clearly betting that AI-native collaboration tools will be the next competitive battleground.
+These changes mean the Slack API and interaction patterns may evolve.
+Salesforce is betting that AI-native collaboration tools will be the next competitive battleground.

 Simon Willison’s Corner: Agentic Engineering

-Simon Willison shared key insights on agentic engineering from a recent podcast appearance:
+Simon Willison shared insights on agentic engineering from a recent podcast appearance:

 • The term “agentic” is settling on a specific meaning: systems where an LLM operates in a loop, deciding which tools to call based on intermediate results

-• The key challenge isn’t building agents — it’s building reliable ones that don’t go off the rails
+• The key challenge is not building agents, but building reliable ones that do not go off the rails

 Quick Hits